twbs/bootstrap/docs/utilities/flexbox.md

 </div>
 {% endexample %}

-Responsive variations also exist for `.flex-row` and `.flex-column`.
+Responsive variations also exist for `flex-direction`.

 {% for bp in site.data.breakpoints %}
 - `.flex{{ bp.abbr }}-row`